Small businesses still struggle to find enough workers

 “You just have to think outside the box; literally nothing is off the table,” he said.

-Matt Ensoro, founder of Wing it On! chicken restaurants, faced the challenge of keeping a full staff of 35 employees at the company’s two corporate restaurants in Waterbury, Connecticut, and Raleigh, North Carolina.
-(The chain also has 9 franchise locations with more in development.)
+Matt Ensero, founder of Wing it On! chicken restaurants, faced the challenge of keeping a full staff of 35 employees at the company’s two corporate restaurants in Waterbury, Connecticut, and Raleigh, North Carolina.
+(The chain also has nine franchise locations with more in development.)

-“We thought, this is pervasive across our industry, we have to change our strategy,” he said.
-Ensoro realized he was competing with other restaurants just to get applicants in the door — people would schedule an interview and then not show up 90% of the time.
-So, the chain started offering people a free lunch or dinner if they showed up.
-The ratio “flip-flopped” he said, and most applicants came for the interview.

 Meanwhile, at the Raleigh location, which is near North Carolina State University, the company started offering scholarships to workers: $1,000 if they worked for a full year, or $500 if they worked one semester.
 The program was a success, and the company plans to increase the amount for full-year workers to $2,000 next year.